CrazyCommunity/community-android-app/README.md

 # community-android-app
-This app is going to help finding similar group/type of people surround you.
+This is a Android app which is going to help finding similar group/type of people surround you.